-- 1. All Catalog course requirements are met for each major; - 2.
-While a single course can apply toward two different majors, each major must have at least 32 unique semester hours in the major area that do not apply to the 32 unique semester hours for the other major; - 3.
+- 2. While a single course can apply toward two different majors, each major must have at least 32 unique semester hours in the major area that do not apply to the 32 unique semester hours for the other major; - 3.
 An approved Application for Degree for both the primary and secondary major is processed with the Registrar's Office before all graduation requirements have been met; - 4.
 Students must declare on the Application for Degree which major is primary and which is secondary.